alexbecker/deflame/Readme.md

 probably unsupported.
 This is probably unfixable, but it's due to how Chrome extensions work rather than the websites themselves.

+A list of known supported/unsupported files is given in supported.md.

 ### Credits:

 Icons are courtesy of [www.flatpack.com](http://www.flatpack.com) and available under